 • Ultra-processed ready meals

-Low carb doesn’t mean automatic health.
+Low carb does not automatically equal health.
 Watch for:

 • Relying too much on processed meats